List of Cheers characters: Vera Peterson

-Most of Vera's appearances were uncredited voiceovers, although her body is seen in the fifth season episode "Thanksgiving Orphans"; her face is covered by filling from a pie Diane Chambers (Shelley Long) threw at Sam.
+Most of Vera's appearances are uncredited voice-overs, although her body is seen in the fifth-season episode "Thanksgiving Orphans"; her face is covered by filling from a pie Diane Chambers (Shelley Long) throws at Sam.
 In the ninth season episode "It's A Wonderful Wife" her legs can be seen through the bar's front window as she sits crying on the steps after being fired from her job at Melville's as a hat-check girl.
 Birkett's only credited appearance is in Season 11's "Look Before You Sleep".

 Vera's background is briefly mentioned throughout the series: she and Norm were high school sweethearts, Vera was a cheerleader, and they married soon after graduating.
 In "Truce or Consequences" (1982), the two celebrate their tenth wedding anniversary (which they celebrate by going for pizza, so Norm can "get back here [the bar] by ten"), which means they married at some point in 1972.

 Vera's family, who also remain unseen, frequently descend upon the Peterson household.
 Vera's (much) younger sister, Donna, is the most frequent visitor, and usually stays for extended periods of time.
 Norm claims to dread these visits because, while he considers her more attractive than Vera, she relentlessly hits on him; he claims to have once walked in on Donna while she was naked and she tried to cover herself up with an emery board.
 In "One Hugs, The Other Doesn't" (1992), Norm mentions that Vera has nieces and nephews, which means Vera must have at least one brother or another sister.
-While generally tolerating Donna and Vera's other relatives, Norm shows a dislike to her parents: when Vera's mother stays with them, Norm was assigned to take her to visit Bunker Hill, but he instead locked her in the car and went to the bar like normal.
-A conversation at the bar revealed that Norm doesn't know if Vera's father is alive or not; when he calls her and asks, she refuses to speak to him for several days (and the issue is never clarified).
+While generally tolerating Donna and Vera's other relatives, Norm shows a dislike to her parents: when Vera's mother stayed with them, Norm was assigned to take her to visit Bunker Hill, but he instead locked her in the car and went to the bar as usual.
+A conversation at the bar revealed that Norm doesn't know if Vera's father is alive or not; when he calls her and asks, she refuses to speak to him for several days, and the issue is never clarified.